ReactFinland/site/pages/blog/2020-09-02-rf-2020-online-mini-conf-vol-3.md

 The session will be available in two formats - premium and free.
 The talks will be available freely through YouTube as we stream them simultaneously through another platform.
 Here's how the options differ:

 - Free - Hosted on YouTube only, ads during breaks, minimal interactivity - 0 €
-- Premium - Hosted on other platforms - You'll get an introduction to statecharts before the main event begins and have full access to the event QAs and the end panel - 30 € (inc. VAT)
+- Premium - Hosted on other platforms - You'll get an introduction to the topic before the main event begins and have full access to the event QAs and the end panel - 30 € (inc. VAT)

 The talk videos will be available through our YouTube channel later after the event.